The cabin "Radio Room" near Gwinn in Michigan's Upper Peninsula

 When operating from our cabin in the woods, I use a Yaesu FT-847 that I originally purchased in early 1999.
-The antenna is a inverted-V doublet at 35 feet (broadside E/W).
-The antenna is fed with ladder-line through a remote 1:1 choke and matched with an MFJ-949E.
+The antenna is a modified ZS6BKW configured as an inverted-V doublet at 35 feet (broadside E/W).
+The antenna has an added 30 meter element and is fed with ladder-line through a remote 1:1 choke.
+The tuner is an old MFJ-949E.

-I use a laptop and a Verizon iPhone as a personal
+I use a laptop and an iPhone as a personal hotspot

-hotspot for Internet service, so the computer isn't used very much except when connected to the radio for
+for Internet service, so the computer isn't used very much except when connected to the radio for digital

 ex: WPE8EUM, WN8AQL, WB5FCO and WJ5MH